How to Prove the Value of Your Mobile App

 Sadly, most companies don’t put thoughtful effort into defining what mobile success looks like to them, and what metrics really speak to it.
 Choose whatever makes sense to you and prioritize the work so that you track what matters.
 If one of your company objectives was around enhancing the customer experience, how can the mobile app drive towards this goal?
 Maybe you can keep an eye on things like app retention rate, net promoter score, and various engagement metrics.

 If your company is using OKRs, these KPIs could be key results themselves, or objectives for the mobile app channel that feed into the higher level OKRs.
-Be sure to think a little more outside-the-box of the box when defining these metrics as well.
+Be sure to think a little more outside-the-box when defining these metrics as well.
 Here are just a few meaningful KPIs that the team focused on our guest experience management platform here at accesso keeps an eye on:

 - Usage Penetration Rate (total app users in venue / total attendance)